By Doug Newman

 The merger of agriculture and industry (Plank 9) is tough to explain in one paragraph.
 The centralizers can only be happy that farming is increasingly controlled by conglomerates that are far more likely to kiss up to the FEDGOV than a family that has worked the same piece of land for four generations.

 In a free country, the government would not be in control of education.
 (Plank 10) While neither the Bible nor any of America’s Founding documents say anything about state education, you will find state education as a policy prescription of the Communist Manifesto.

 In a free country, people would understand that liberty is a gift from God and not a privilege to be granted and withheld by government.
-They would likewise understand that liberty is preserved NOT by the indiscriminate mass murder of innocent foreigners, but by eternal vigilance of informed citizens against encroachments by government at all levels.
+They would likewise understand that liberty is preserved NOT by perpetual war, but rather by eternal vigilance of informed citizens against encroachments by government at all levels.

 America is not a free country.